OST Song Ave Maria by Libera

 A young Kim Soo Hyun (My Love From Another Star) appears in the first two episodes and in flashback scenes later.
 How utterly beautiful that boy looked in this drama.
 I took numerous snapshots of him (can't you tell I adore him?).
 He plays the main lead actor's (Go Soo from Green Rose) character as a teenager.
 He gave such a tender performance that my heart ached.
 Also in the cast for the young people's part of the story is Joong Ki Song (The Werewolf Boy, Descendants Of The Sun) as the main girl's older brother who ends up dying by drowning.
 In the short time he is in the drama he makes his mark well with his loving attitude toward his troubled younger sister.
 In the show his character drowns looking for a necklace that was important to her, which had dropped in a river from over a bridge.
 For years she suffers guilt afterward for his death.

 The kid was born to be an actor and a model

-The young actress Ji Hyun Nam who plays the main female lead character as a teenager is just a fantastic actress (she played the younger version of Hye Sun Gu's character in Angel Eyes and gave the older actress a big run for her money in the acting department!).
+The young actress Ji Hyun Nam who plays the main female lead character as a teenager is just a fantastic actress (she played the younger version of Hye Sun Gu's character in Angel Eyes and I've enjoyed her in other works as well, such as 100 Days My Prince).
 It's to the point I am following her now and will watch anything she is in.
 She literally becomes the characters she plays.
 It's truly mind bogging how great she is at such a young age; a total natural.

 moments before his character drowns